ponxosio/Dynamic-Community-Tracking/README.md

 # Group-Evolution-Method-GED-
-Implementation of the article:
+Implementation of the algorithm presented in:

-*Bródka, Piotr, Stanisław Saganowski, and Przemysław Kazienko.
-"GED: the method for group evolution discovery in social networks."
-Social Network Analysis and Mining 3.1 (2013): 1-14.*
+*"Greene, Derek, Donal Doyle, and Padraig Cunningham.
+"Tracking the evolution of communities in dynamic social networks."
+Advances in social networks analysis and mining (ASONAM), 2010 international conference on.
+IEEE, 2010."*